Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Introduction

-Due to the nature of training involved in producing robust models, they behave differently from standard ML models.
-This, in turn, demands fundamentally different detection process to identify backdoors.
+Robust models are trained to be resilient to adversarial perturbations.
+As a result, such models behave differently from standard ML models.
+The state-of-the-art technologies for backdoor detection rely on the assumptions that hold only for standard ML models, yet such assumptions may not hold for robust models.
+Specifically, state-of-the-art backdoor defence for standard ML models may assume that only the features of a backdoor trigger~\cite{NeuralCleanse} causes significant changes in the model output.
+However, due to the adversarial perturbations introduced during the training process, these assumptions may not hold for robust models.
+This, in turn, demands fundamentally different detection process to identify backdoors in robust models.
 In contrast to existing works on backdoor attacks and defence for ML models~\cite{activation-clustering,spectral-signatures,neo,NeuralCleanse,BadNets}, in this paper, for the first time, we investigate backdoors in the context of adversarially robust ML models.
-Moreover, our proposed defence (\AG) is completely automatic, unlike some defence against backdoors~\cite{spectral-signatures} our solution does not require any access to the poisoned data.
+Moreover, our proposed defence (\AG) is completely automatic, unlike some defence against backdoors~\cite{spectral-signatures}, our solution does not require any access to the poisoned data.

+Overall, \AG allows for examining the security and reliability of robust ML components in software systems.